If you love giving hampers as presents then this guide will give you some hamper ideas on what to sell or give.

 - Maybe you could have specific themed hampers (all chocolate, or hampers for gardeners or “tea for two” hampers, for example), or create hampers only from (nicely wrapped) homemade foods you’ve made yourself.

 If you plan to sell homemade foods that you’ve cooked in your own home then you may have to get your kitchen registered.

 Before you bake and package goods to sell, speak to your local authority to check regulations in your area.

 Before you rush off to buy as many items in bulk as you can, stop to think about what you really want to put into your hampers.

 Make a list of about ten items you definitely want to put in them.
 You might not necessarily put all those items into one hamper but this way you can mix and match to create a variety of designs.

-Once you have a reasonable idea of what you want to put into your hampers, it’s time to find the cheapest versions of the products and the containers and decorations to maximise your profits.
+Once you have a reasonable idea of what hamper gifts you want to put into the mix, it’s time to find the cheapest versions of the products and the containers and decorations to maximise your profits.

 By buying items in bulk you save a lot of money so register with your local cash and carry to benefit from their cheaper prices.